 HHMI Summer Scholar

-The application deadline for Summer 2014 positions is to be announced.
+The application deadline for Summer 2014 positions is 5:00 p.m. on Monday, February 24, 2014.
+Applicants will be notified of their application status by Friday, March 7, 2014.
 All Summer Scholar applicants are automatically considered for Summer Researcher positions as well.

 The HHMI Summer Scholar program is designed to give current Carnegie Mellon undergraduates who wish to pursue a Ph.D. degree the opportunity to participate in a full-time, focused summer research project.
 This annual 10-week program provides intensive, individualized research experiences in various areas of the biological sciences, including molecular biology, genetics, cell biology, developmental biology, computational biology and bioinformatics, biochemistry, biophysics and neurobiology as well as in computer science and chemistry.